kaleben0/The_Source/README.md

 `chmod 777 the_source/css/custom.css`<br>

 <h3>It is HIGHLY recommended that you protect your site with at least Basic Authentication </h3>
-* HTAM (HTAccess Manager) can be accessed in the Main Menu, which you can use to add username & password as well as set up your .htaccess file.
+* HTAM (HTAccess Manager) can be accessed in the Main Menu, which you can use to create a .htaccess and add a username & password.

 <h2>Screen Shots</h2>